 - Well according to people using it for certain conditions and testing the markers, as in mold, it is useful.
 But like I said other less expensive things may work just as well for some things.
-Dentalcidin is useful long term for chronic oral conditions.
+Dentalcidin is useful long term for chronic oral conditions and oral health.

 - Dr. Fresco gives a list of things they’ve had success with and are performing studies on and they are currently using it with Lyme disease with good results.

 - Sometimes people can’t take huge therapeutic levels of garlic or some other herb, in that case Biocidin is an easer option.

 - Bio-Botanicals Research have a GI cleanse protocol which as a Master Herbalist myself I can recognize as to some extent mirrored on the protocols of The School of Natural Healing, so I’d expect it to be effective for that reason alone as the SNH has a proven track record over many decades.
 It would be good however for people and practitioners to have the choice and informed consent that cheaper accessible options exist, yet it is also understandable that doctors nervous of and inexperienced with herbs may want a ‘clinical’ version of these things.
 My concern is they go on to acknowledge where these new protocols came from and don’t snuff out the original source or patient-access to other ‘non-doctor’ versions that work.

 Notice FMU invites speakers from many different backgrounds.
 Here I’ve mentioned 3 different herbalists from different herbal traditions each with different products all guest lecturing at FMU.
 And Dr. Grisanti has invited them as part of a wider speaker audience who are not herbalists, so you will find herbal and non-herbal protocols presented side by side as options that you can choose according to your own persuasion, different modalities, tools in the toolbox.
 Dr. Grisanti also invites people to submit topics and speakers that they’d like to see present at FMU.